Hermeian haloes: Field haloes that interacted with both the Milky Way and M31: Acknowledgements

 \section{Acknowledgements}

-We thank Rob Grand, Christoph Pfrommer, and Stefan Gottl\"{o}ber for valuable discussions on the draft manuscript.
+We thank the anonymous referee for detailed comments that improved the quality of the manuscript.
+We also thank Rob Grand, Christoph Pfrommer, Marcel Pawlowski, and Stefan Gottl\"{o}ber for useful discussions on the draft manuscript.
+The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (\url{www.gauss-centre.eu}) for supporting the \Hestia{} project by providing computing time on the GCS Supercomputer SuperMUC-NG at Leibniz Supercomputing Centre (\url{www.lrz.de}).
+We also acknowledge use of the data storage system EREBOS at AIP.
 ON thanks Tom Rose for directing attention to Hermes from Ancient Greek mythology and his grammatical comments on the manuscript.
 ON also thanks Tom Rose, Thomas Callingham, and Calvin Sykes for their hospitality during the completion of this work.
 ON and NIL acknowledge financial support from the Project IDEXLYON at the University of Lyon under the Investments for the Future Program (ANR-16-IDEX-0005) and supplementary financial support from La R\'{e}gion Auvergne-Rh\^{o}ne-Alpes.
-AK is supported by the Ministerio de Ciencia, Innovaci\'{o}n y Universidades (MICIU/FEDER) under research grant PGC2018-094975-C21 and further thanks Low for i could live in hope.
+ON acknowledges additional financial support from the Royal Society.
+AK is supported by the Ministerio de Ciencia, Innovaci\'{o}n y Universidades (MICIU/FEDER) under research grant PGC2018-094975-C21 and further thanks Low for \textit{I Could Live in Hope}.
 MASC acknowledges the support of the {\it Atracci\'on de Talento Investigador} contract no. 2020-5A/TIC-19725 granted by the Comunidad de Madrid in Spain.
-The work of MASC was additionally supported by the Spanish Agencia Estatal de Investigación through the grant PGC2018-095161-B-I00 and the IFT Centro de Excelencia Severo Ochoa, SEV-2016-0597.
-ET acknowledges support by ETAg grant PRG1006 and by EU through the ERDF CoE grant TK133.
+MASC was additionally supported by the Spanish Agencia Estatal de Investigación through the grant PGC2018-095161-B-I00 and the IFT Centro de Excelencia Severo Ochoa, SEV-2016-0597.
+ET acknowledges support by ETAg grant PRG1006 and by the EU through the ERDF CoE grant TK133.